0xjei/SawChain/processor/README.md

 A Create System Admin transaction is invalid if one of the following conditions occurs:
 * Timestamp is not set.
 * System Admin is already recorded.
-* There is already a user with the signer's public key.

 ### Update System Admin
 A System Admin can be changed by updating the public key recorded into the System Admin unique state address.